 Preparation and Setting of Undisturbed Soil Columns

 The soil columns are prepared naturally (undisturbed soil columns) using the Core Sample method, with (3) columns per site, each to a depth of (0.2 m) and a diameter of (0.075 m).
 They are made of heavy-duty plastic (PVC).
 The columns are compacted into the soil to a depth of (0-0.20 m).
 0.04 m is left at the top of the columns for the water compressor and (0.01 m) is used to install the filter at the bottom of the column.
 Gravel, well washed with HCl (1 M), with a thickness of (0.01 m), is used as a filter.
-The pore volume is measured using the capillary action method, then the mass of the wet soil column is recorded.
+The pore volume are measured using the capillary action method, then the mass of the wet soil column is recorded.
 The pore moisture content of the soil (PV) is calculated using the arithmetic difference between the weight of the wet and dry soil column, as stated by (Sellassie et al., 1992).
 The inner wall of each column is coated with silicone oil to reduce the effect of the walls

 on flow.